homeylab/bookstack-file-exporter/README.md

 - Additional content for pages like their images and metadata and can be exported
 - YAML configuration file for repeatable and easy runs
 - Can be run via [Python](#run-via-pip) or [Docker](#run-via-docker)
+- Can push archives to remote object storage like [Minio](https://min.io/)
 - Basic housekeeping option (`keep_last`) to keep a tidy archive destination